ai-in-pm/MEG-AI/README.md

 A real-time human-AI communication chatbot inspired by Meta's brain-AI research.
 This project combines advanced language understanding with neural signal interpretation for an engaging, human-like conversation experience enhanced by brain-computer interface (BCI) technology.

+The development of this repository was inspired by https://ai.meta.com/blog/brain-ai-image-decoding-meg-magnetoencephalography/.

 ## Features

 - Real-time neural signal processing and interpretation